NicolaBernini/essentialist/.github/CONTRIBUTING.md

 ## Versioning Guidelines

-Flashdown loosely follows semantic versioning with some exceptions:
+Essentialist loosely follows semantic versioning with some exceptions:

-* Internal API: The go package github.com/lugu/flashdown/internal is internal and not subject to semantic versioning.
+* Internal API: The go package github.com/essentialist-app/essentialist/internal is internal and not subject to semantic versioning.
 * Major Version Changes: Incompatible changes related to:
   * Supported platforms